BeeOProblem/SoundBrowzr/README.md

 # SoundBrowzr
-A tool for categorizing and searching sound effects
+A tool for categorizing and searching sound effects.
+I created this because I have thousands of sounds and needed something to make searching them easier.

+This is a very early version of the tool, if you have any suggestions or run into any bugs feel free to log an issue.

 # How to Use
 When you first open SoundBrowzr you will be shown the config dialog.
 Here you can choose which folders